 How to make meetings more inclusive of introverts

 There’s one thing that all teams need to make people feel good contributing in meetings.
-And it’s not coffee and pastries (although that certainly helps).
+And it’s not coffee and pastries (although those things certainly helps).
 It’s psychological safety.

 There are many things you can do to build psychological safety (here are some of our pointers), and it is the bedrock of authentic team relations.